 Having a possibility to modify the things like “days” and “hours” may seem small but can make a huge difference when looking at charts.
 This blog post will walk you through some easy formatting tips for making your dashboards look great!

 The new Netflix documentary “The Social Dilemma” portrays how popular social services like Facebook, Instagram, or Google manipulate the users without them even realizing it.
 As a tech person, with a marketing and UX background, I decided to share my view on a few aspects discussed in the film.

 One of the basic but most effective forms of experimentation while building a product or running an ad campaign is A/B testing.
 It sounds very trivial, however those simple changes might significantly improve your conversions and what follows, revenue.

 It’s so frustrating to hear that a customer is unhappy with your product.
 Especially when you’re not sure what the problem is!
-One way to do this is by using Stormly’s User Journey Template - which lets you see where people are dropping off inside your product or app.
+One way to do this is by using Stormly’s User Journey Insight - which lets you see where people are dropping off inside your product or app.